tjwhitaker/algonomicon-home/src/content/datasets/the-higgs-boson-challenge/the-higgs-boson-challenge.md

     </ul>
 ---

 In 2012, the ATLAS experiment at the Large Hadron Collider in Switzerland, discovered a new particle called the Higgs Boson.
-This particle, originally theorized to exist in 1964, is difficult to detect.
-It has no spin, electrical charge, or color charge.
-It's super unstable and decays into other particles almost instanatly.[^1]
+This discovery was a breakthrough in particle physics, as the Higgs Boson was long theorized to exist, but almost impossible to detect.
+It's small, has no spin or electrical charge, and is so unstable that it decays into other particles almost instantly.[^1] After the discovery, the media dubbed the Higgs Boson "the god particle" due to its role in generating mass as other particles interact with the Higgs field.

 ## Introduction